nervous system regulation: just trendy or truly beneficial?

 To regulate the nervous system, something needs to be dysregulated and not working correctly.
 A dysregulated nervous system means either the sympathetic or parasympathetic nervous system is overactive or underactive causing imbalance and issues in how our body responds to stress.
 Typically, people are referring to an overactive sympathetic nervous system that causes chronic stress, adrenal fatigue, and cortisol issues.

 The opposite can also be true: the body can have an overactive parasympathetic nervous system, which can lead to chronic fatigue, cardiovascular issues, and digestive problems.
 A regulated nervous system means our bodies are using a proper amount of both sympathetic and parasympathetic systems.
-When that is not the case, the nervous system is dysregulated and can cause various symptoms throughout the body.
+When that is not the case, the nervous system can cause various symptoms throughout the body.

 do i need to regulate my nervous system?